LucasBMedeiros/fraud_blocker/README.md

 **Step 02.
 Feature Engineering:**

-- As previously checked in the data description, some amount transactions are higher than the origin banlance before the transaction.
+- As previously checked in the data description, some amount transactions are higher than the origin balance before the transaction.
 Also, there are amount instances equal to zero.
 Theoretically, the difference between the origin balance before and after the transaction should be equal to the transaction amount.
 Therefore, a new feature will be created to check this.

 - The same is true for the destination balance: theoretically, the difference between the destination balance after and before the transaction should be equal to the transaction amount.
 Therefore, a new feature will be created to check this.